fttlov/JCAdvance/README.md

 Joy-Cons calibrate well only on flat surfaces, so feel free to use low values <br>

   </details>

-#### Config.ini Settings
-AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON <br>
-AutoCalibrationEnabled=0 — calibration is possible only in manual mode by hotkey <br>
-BackgroundCalibSound=1 — debug beep for each successful auto-calibration

   ### New Smart Gyro Sensitivity Adjustment